 The Subtle Hues and Cries of Hoi An

-At the end of the day we retreat back to the Old City for dinner.
+At the end of the day, we retreat back to the Old City for dinner.
 There are a number of restaurants catering to those who want local and/or foreign cuisine.
-The riverside is lit by colorful paper lanterns and everywhere we go music softly plays in the background.
-The serenity and beauty of strolling beside the river is an analogue to the whole experience of Hoi An — a tranquil, beautiful place for a quiet meeting with family and friends.
+Colorful paper lanterns light the riverside and everywhere we go, soft music plays in the background.
+The serenity and beauty of strolling beside the river is an analogue to the whole experience of Hoi An–a tranquil, beautiful place for a quiet meeting with family and friends.

 Photos by Ryan van Velzer